 In fact, stand-up comedy on YouTube may be exactly why comedy has grown among Middle Eastern youth.
 Also, reason why, to paraphrase Al Omran, “Old people just don’t get it”.
 On YouTube, for example, young Arabs can see their favorites comedians from all over the world like ventriloquist Jeff Dunham and his politically incorrect “Ahmed the Dead Terrorist” – a doll, whose punch line often ends with an “I’ll kill you!” and the young Arabs absolutely love it.

 Al Omran adds, “This whole notion of having someone who is just like you and making fun of himself and of you as well is liberating in a sense.
 We are not used to someone making fun of us” And that, according to Al Omran is what makes Arabs laugh loudest – the ability to laugh at themselves.
 Indeed, something we should all do occasionally.

 If you enjoyed this article and it made you want to learn more about Arab culture, or if you want to learn to speak Arabic so you can start your own stand-up comedy routine in the Middle East, visit our website and download the Kaleela Arabic learning app.
 Studies have shown that, for both the budding comic and those who want a regular, high paying career, Arabic learning apps are the best way to learn Arabic and Arabic dialects.
-Best of all, the Kaleela Arabic learning app let’s you learn Arabic language skills on your own, at your own pace, whenever and wherever you want.
-Visit our website and find out how you can download our Arabic learning app to your IOS or Android mobile device and start learning Arabic today.
+Best of all, the Kaleela Arabic learning app lets you learn Arabic language skills on your own, at your own pace, whenever and wherever you want.

 Kaleela – Learn Arabic the Right Way!